-A SVF inventory will be documented for each catchment (see Table 7-1), retained as part of this IDDE Plan, and included in the annual report.
+An SVF inventory has also been documented for each catchment (see Table 7-1).
+This inventory will be retained as part of this IDDE Plan and included in the annual report.
+The Town of Halifax will continue to review each catchment for SVFs as additional data becomes available.

 Table 7-1.
-Outfall Catchment System Vulnerability Factor (SVF) Inventory
+Outfall Catchment System Vulnerability Factor (SVF) Inventory^a

-Halifax, Massachusetts Revision Date: TO BE UPDATED
+Halifax, Massachusetts Revision Date: 6/27/2023